sunithasomanna/PluginCiscoACI/README.md

     /kube_deploy_nodes.yaml --add plugin --plugin aciplugin
     ```

-12. Verify that the Cisco ACI plugin pod is up and running:
+12. un the following command on the cluster nodes to verify the Cisco ACI plugin pod is up and running:

     `$ kubectl get pods -n odim`